uiocompcat/tmcinvdes/README.md

 # tmcinvdes

-Public repository for the preprint ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)
+Repository for the preprint ["Deep Generative Model for the Dual-Objective Inverse Design of Metal Complexes."](https://doi.org/10.26434/chemrxiv-2024-mzs7b)

 `tmcinvdes` will provide code and data from our research around Junction Tree Variational Autoencoder (JT-VAE) models that can generate metal ligands for transition metal complexes (TMCs).
 TMCs are used in industrial catalytic processes, anticancer therapies, and energy transformations.
 By labeling ligands with DFT-calculated target properties, conditional generative models can be trained and harnessed, optimizing metal ligands directionally in the target property space to discover novel **TMC**s by **inv**erse **des**ign.